 SYBR Green and other types of intercalating dyes are more cost-effective for the researcher than 5′ nuclease probe assays but can pose issues if the primers form primer-dimers, bind to non-specific sites, or anneal to cross-reacting genes.
 PrimeTime qPCR Primer Assays include predesigned assays for human, mouse, or rat.
 These assays have been designed with advanced bioinformatics to optimize the assay to avoid these issues.
 The primer pair is designed and premixed for real-time PCR, which makes the reaction setup easy.
 In addition, the primer sequences are identical to a coordinating PrimeTime qPCR Probe Assays, which means you can easily transition from primer assays to 5′ nuclease assays to increase the assay specificity or establish a new multiplex assay.
 For more information on converting assay design, see SYBR to 5’ nuclease assays.

 Familiarize yourself with critical parameters of qPCR assay design.
 This complete 62-page guide covers every aspect of probe-based qPCR assays.

-Digital PCR (dPCR) includes the same reagents found in a typical qPCR assay and amplifies the target in a similar manner, but dPCR divides the reaction into nano-sized droplets or wells prior to amplification.
-The partitions are so small that either 1 or 0 templates are in each partition.
-After amplification, the number of fluorescent wells or droplets represents the total number of templates found in the original sample.
+Digital PCR (dPCR) includes the same reagents found in a typical qPCR assay and amplified in a similar manner, but dPCR divides the reaction into nano-sized droplets or wells prior to amplification.
+The partitions are so small that either 1 or 0 templates are in each.
+After amplification, the fluorescence in the well or droplet represents the genotype.

 PrimeTime qPCR Probe Assays are 5′ nuclease assays that include a library of predesigned assays for human, mouse, and rat sequences.
 Custom assays may be created for these or other species using the PrimerQuest Tool.
 Predesigned and custom assays are available in tubes or plates.